-The cheapest index funds are usually the best to buy.
-Why?
-Because index funds all essentially do the same thing: They passively track a benchmark index.
-And since they essentially accomplish the same goal, it doesn't make sense to buy high-priced index funds, because the cheap ones can achieve the same goal.
+The cheapest index funds are often the best to buy because they all do much the same thing: they passively track a market index.
+Often, it doesn't make sense to buy high-priced index funds, because the cheap ones can achieve the same goal.

-It never makes sense to buy an index fund with a sales charge, which can come in the form of a front load (often 5% or more payed up front when buying shares) or a back load (payed when selling shares.
-Sales charges only make sense when you're getting valuable advice and top notch active management.
-You don't need this input with index funds if you do a little homework on your end, you don't need advice or active management.
-Therefore, always buy no-load funds!
+It may not make sense to buy a fund that comes with a sales charge, which might be in the form of a front-load (paid when you're buying shares) or a back-load (paid when you're selling shares).
+Sales charges only make sense when you're getting solid advice and top-notch active management.
+You don't need this input with index funds if you do a little homework, so always go with no-load funds.

-So without further ado, here are 12 of the cheapest index funds, as measured by their expense ratios as of May 2021.
-They're broken into six different categories:
+Here are some of the cheapest index funds, as measured by their expense ratios as of May 2021.
+They're broken into six categories.

 Cheapest S&P 500 Index Funds

-These are incredibly low expenses, especially when compared to some of the average expense ratios for mutual funds, which are typically more than ten times these expenses, often up to 1.50%.
+These are very low expenses, especially when they're compared to some of the average expense ratios for mutual funds, which are often more than 10 times these figures, often up to 1.5%.

 Cheapest Large Growth Stock Index Funds

-Both of these funds are highly rated, which means you get high quality for a low cost.
+Both funds are highly rated, so you get good quality at a low cost.

 Cheapest Large Value Stock Index Funds

-Value funds can be good for investors looking for long-term growth or for investors looking for current income from their investments.
+Value funds can be good if you're looking for long-term growth or current income from investments.

 Cheapest Mid-Cap Stock Index Funds

-As with large-cap index funds, investors can find mid-cap stock index funds that track a growth index, a value index or an index that blends the two styles.
-Here we'll highlight mid-cap stock mutual funds that track indices, such as the S&P MidCap 400 index or the Russell Mid Cap Index, which will include a blend of both growth and value.
+As with large-cap index funds, you can find mid-cap stock index funds that track a growth index, a value index, or an index that blends the two styles.
+Mid-cap stock mutual funds that track indices, such as the S&P MidCap 400 index or the Russell Mid Cap Index, often include a blend of both growth and value.

-Mid-cap stocks typically carry more market risk than large-cap stocks but they tend to perform better in the long run.
-And mid-caps generally have less market risk than that of small-cap stocks but can perform just as well.
-Therefore mid-caps fall in a "sweet spot" of investing that can be appropriate for long-term investors willing to take more risk for higher potential returns.
+Mid-cap stocks often carry more market risk than large-cap stocks, but they tend to perform better in the long run.
+They often have less market risk than small-cap stocks, but they can perform just as well.
+Mid-caps fall into a "sweet spot" of investing that can be a good fit for long-term investors who are willing to take more risk for higher returns.

 Cheapest Small Cap Stock Index Funds

-Like we did with mid-cap index funds, we'll highlight small-cap stock index funds that track an index that blends both the growth and value styles.
-These index funds will track small-cap indices like the Russell 2000 Index or the S&P SmallCap 600 index.
+These small-cap stock index funds track an index that blends both growth and value styles.
+They track small-cap indices like the Russell 2000 Index or the S&P SmallCap 600 index.

-Small-cap stocks are riskier than large- and mid-cap stocks but they can deliver superior returns in the long run, especially if you can keep expenses low.
+Small-cap stocks are riskier than large- and mid-cap stocks, but they can deliver very good returns in the long run, especially if you can keep expenses low.

 Cheapest International Stock Index Funds

-International stock index funds usually track the MSCI EAFE index or the MSCI ACWI index, both of which consist of stocks of companies outside the U.S.
+International stock index funds often track the MSCI EAFE Index or the MSCI ACWI index, both of which consist of the stocks of companies outside the U.S.

-International stock index funds are a smart and convenient way to capture the entire market outside of the United States market.
-A diversified portfolio of mutual funds will usually include international stocks.
+International stock index funds provide a smart, easy way to capture the entire market outside the U.S. A diversified portfolio will usually include some of these stocks.

 Cheapest Bond Index Funds

-There are many different kinds of bond index funds but the best and most common are those that capture the entire U.S. bond market.
-These index funds track the Barclays Capital Aggregate US Bond Index, which covers all major types of bonds, including taxable corporate bonds, Treasury bonds, and municipal bonds.
+There are many kinds of bond index funds, but the best and most common are those that capture the entire U.S. bond market.
+These track the Bloomberg Capital Aggregate US Bond Index, which covers all major types of bonds, including taxable corporate bonds, Treasury bonds, and municipal bonds.

-For most investors, one cheap total bond market index is sufficient to include in a portfolio of mutual funds.
+One cheap total bond market index is enough for most investors to include in a portfolio of mutual funds.

-How to Buy the Cheapest of the Cheap Index Funds
+How to Buy the Cheapest of the Cheap?

-Some of the best no-load mutual fund companies, such as Vanguard Investments and Fidelity Investments, offer share classes of index funds with lower expense ratios when you can make a high initial investment.
+Some of the best no-load mutual fund companies, such as Vanguard Investments, offer share classes of index funds with lower expense ratios if you make a higher initial investment.